Journalist Clare Hollingworth, who broke news of WW II, dies

 Returning to Poland, she filed her story, but her name was not on the byline — a common practice for newspapers in those days.

-During her five months with the charity, Hollingworth played an important role in helping an estimated 2,000-3,000 refugees flee from the Nazis to Britain by arranging visas for them, a fact that Garrett unearthed in research for his 2016 biography of his great-aunt, “Of Fortunes and War.”
+During her five months with the charity, Hollingworth played an important role in helping an estimated 3,000 refugees trying to escape the Nazis flee to Britain by arranging visas for them, a little known fact that Garrett unearthed in research for his 2016 biography of his great-aunt, "Of Fortunes and War."

 Though she carved out a career in what was then a male-dominated field, Garrett said she looked back on her achievements matter-of-factly.

-“She would never regard herself as a feminist,” Garrett said.
-She hated when women were given special treatment because it made women a “hassle,” which made it harder for other female journalists trying to cover wars, Garrett said.
+"She would never regard herself as a feminist," said Garrett.
+Hollingworth hated when women were given special treatment because it made women a "hassle," which made it harder for other female journalists trying to cover wars, Garrett said.

 "She thought that everyone should be treated the same.
 She hated it when women wasted time on makeup or getting their hair done," Garrett said.